 5. Avoid shopping at the last minute

 With your guest list secured, reserve a time to buy everything that’s needed, including the food, candles, cleaning products, and beverages.
-Keep a budget in mind so you don’t overspend on non-essentials, like fancy seeded crackers no one likes,.
+Keep a budget in mind so you don’t overspend on non-essentials, such as fancy seeded crackers no one likes,.
 Cross out another step by selecting online meals that are sent to your home.

 Pro tip: The Monday before Thanksgiving is a good time to purchase the turkey and shop for fresh foods.
 Anyone who has ventured into a supermarket the day before the holiday understands that it’s sensible to avoid the shopping pandemonium associated with crowds.
 Monday also leaves enough time to defrost a frozen turkey.